dasch-swiss/dsp-api/docs/03-endpoints/api-admin/projects.md

 ### Set Restricted View Settings

-The route takes String parameter which sets restricted view size in on of two formats: as an image dimensions or a percentage.
+Both routes take String parameter which sets restricted view size in one of two formats: as an image dimensions or a percentage.
 The dimensions pattern looks like: `!X,X`, where X is the number representing scaled image dimensions in a square, so that the width and height of the returned image are not greater than the requested value.
 Example: `!512,512` means the image's bigger side will be set to 512 pixels, setting the other side respectively to image aspect ratio.
 The percentage pattern looks like: `pct:X`, where X is the number between 1-100 representing the percentage the image will be scaled to.
-Example: `pct:1` means the image will be scaled to 1% of the original image size.
+Example: `pct:1` means the image will be scaled to 1% of the original image size. **Both routes are implemented only in `ZIO-HTTP`, thus can be reached under port `5555`.**

 Permissions: ProjectAdmin/SystemAdmin

 Request definition:
 - `POST /admin/projects/iri/{iri}/RestrictedViewSettings`
+- `POST /admin/projects/shortcode/{shortcode}/RestrictedViewSettings`

 Description: Set the project's restricted view